 This course introduces the American educational system and the teaching profession.
-Topics include historical and philosophical foundations of education; contemporary educational, structural, legal, and financial issues, and experiences in public school classrooms.
-Upon completion, students should be able to relate classroom observations to the roles of teachers and schools and the process of teacher education.
+Topics include the historical and philosophical influences on education, various perspectives on educational issues, and experiences in K-12 classrooms.
+Upon completion, students should be able to reflect on classroom observations, analyze the different educational approaches, including classical/traditional and progressive, and have knowledge of the various roles of educational systems at the federal, state and local level.